Ibraaaheeeem/alx-system_engineering-devops/0x00-shell_basics/README.md

 2-bring_me_home: This script changes the working directory to the user's home directory
 3-listfiles: This script displays the current directory content in a long format
-4-listmorefiles: This file displays the current directory contents, including hidden files
+4-listmorefiles: This file displays the current directory contents, including hidden files 5cally
-5-listfilesdigitonly: This script displays the current directory contents in a long format including hidden files and user ID and owner displayed numerically
+6-firstdirectory: This script creates a new directory named my_first_directory in the /tmp/ directory